thezhe/PLUG-QA/README.md

 - included Git Submodules (run `updateSub.sh`)

 ## Contents
 PLUG-QA strives for meaningful code comments and function/variable names.
-Most users only need to follow the commented instructions at the beginning of `qa.m` (function) and `qaScript.m` (script).
+Most users only need to interact with `qa.m` (function) and `qaScript.m` (script) as well as their outputs in `results`.

 ## Useful Tools:
 - [VS Code](https://code.visualstudio.com/)